cslarsen/csl.name/_posts/2006-10-20-technopolis.markdown

 tags: graphics 3d
 ---

-Here is a video I made for the 2001 Technopolis electronic music festival at <a href="http://www.samfundet.no">Studentersamfundet</a> in Trondheim.
+This is a video I made for the 2001 _Technopolis_ electronic music festival in the student's society in Trondheim ([Studentersamfundet][samfundet]).

-It was used to present the evening's programme on several big screens around Samfundet.

-I designed and rendered the scenes in 3D Studio Max on a laptop during a road trip around Europe.
-I also used Macromedia Flash with some Action Script to print out the text.
-Aftet that I added some effects with Adobe AfterEffects and finally edited everything and rendered the final product in Adobe Premiere.
+Since I had worked there as a graphic designer, they asked if I could make them a video loop that would show the evening's programme.
+They would put up several TVs around Samfundet (a really big and really awesome place for concerts and beer) and loop this video.

+I had some clips that I had made in 3D Studio Max during a road-trip in Europe.
+I remember I let the Toshiba laptop render all night during a ferry ride.
+Good times.

+Anyway, I tried to create something that looked electronic but organic, bathed in ultraviolet light.

+I made some animated program text in Macromedia Flash, added some miscellaneous affects in Adobe AfterEffects and edited everything in Adobe Premiere.
+That was done on a desktop.
+I remember that the final rendering was also an all-nighter.

-The video below is not the final version that was shown at the festival.
-The final version was a bit longer and also included some clips from the movie [Tron][tron]
+The version that you can see below is not the final one that was actually used at the festival.
+The final one was a bit longer and had some clips from the original [Tron movie][tron].

 <object
   width="425"